 As part of my Recent Buy series, I try to let my readers know of any equities I purchase soon after the transaction is completed.
 This is just one way I try to document my progress toward early retirement and financial independence.

-*Morningstar currently rates NSC as a 4/5 star valuation.
+*Morningstar currently rates MDT as a 4/5 star valuation.

-*S&P currently rates NSC as a 4/5 star Buy.
+*S&P currently rates MDT as a 3-star Hold.

-I’ll update my Freedom Fund in early October to reflect my recent addition.
+I’ll update my Freedom Fund in early December to reflect my recent purchase.

 What are you buying?